Level of Study

 The course provides an introduction to the methods used in computational systems biology.
 It is based on a quantitative approach to molecular cell biology that allows traditional interaction diagrams to be extended to dynamic mathematical models.
 These models serve as working hypotheses: they help to understand and predict the behavior of complex systems, which often exhibit non-intuitive behavior.
-The course focuses on the construction and investigation of models for chemical reaction networks, biochemical kinetics, pharmacokinetics, metabolic networks, signal transduction pathways, and gene regulatory networks.
-Topics to be covered include ordinary differential equation models, stochastic models and Gillespie's stochastic simulation algorithm, stability, bifurcation and sensitivity analysis, parameter fitting, flux balance analysis, dose response analysis, reconstruction of networks from observational data using ODE-based, information theoretic and statistical methods, and topological analysis of complex networks.
+The course focuses on the construction and investigation of models for chemical reaction networks, biochemical kinetics, signal transduction pathways, and gene regulatory networks.
+Topics to be covered include ordinary differential equation models, stochastic models and Gillespie's stochastic simulation algorithm, stability, bifurcation and sensitivity analysis, parameter fitting and dose response analysis.
 The course also briefly reviews the necessary basics of mathematics and molecular cell biology.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - construct dynamic mathematical models from given interaction diagrams,

 - run simulations by choosing appropriate numerical methods for the solution of the equations

 - analyze the qualitative behavior of the systems in terms of stability of solutions and steady states

 - apply algorithms for sensitivity analysis and parameter fitting

 - recognize, exemplify and explain typical network motifs for signaling pathways, protein interaction networks, metabolic networks and gene regulatory networks